ros-navigation/navigation2/nav2_mppi_controller/README.md

 - **stamp**: Timestamp of when the statistics were computed
 - **critics**: Array of critic names that were evaluated (e.g., "ConstraintCritic", "GoalCritic", "ObstaclesCritic")
-- **changed**: Boolean array indicating whether each critic modified the trajectory costs. `true` means the critic added non-zero costs, `false` means it had no effect
+- **changed**: Boolean array indicating whether each critic discriminates between trajectories. `true` means the critic's cost standard deviation across viable trajectories exceeds a threshold, `false` means that critic has negligible discriminating power
 - **costs_std_dev**: Array of the standard deviation of costs from each critic across all trajectory candidates.
 Higher values indicate the critic is strongly discriminating between trajectories
 - **influence_ratio**: Fraction of total discriminating power per critic ($\sigma_k / \sum \sigma_j$).
 Values sum to 1.0.
 A critic at 0.6 means it accounts for 60% of trajectory selection influence